Family & CommunityPartnerships among educators, families, and community members.

 - Family Engagement in Anywhere, Anytime Learning

 The examples offered will help leaders who are seeking to better connect and engage families with expanded non-school learning opportunities.

 - Family Engagement Toolkit: Continuous Improvement through an Equity Lens (PDF)

 Provides practical planning and evaluation tools that support efforts to engage all families, particularly those of underrepresented and underserved students.

-This tool is a rigorously developed, web-based set of survey scales that schools and districts can access online and administer to parents with school children of all ages. to assess family–school relationships in schools serving Pre-K to 12th grade students.
+This tool is a rigorously developed, web-based set of survey scales that schools and districts can access online and administer to parents with school children of all ages. to assess family–school relationships in schools serving PK (Pre-Kindergarten)–12 grade students.
 Designed to elicit input from parents, the survey can help schools evaluate interventions that they are implementing to try to improve family–school relationships, see how family–school relationships develop as students advance from one grade to the next, or simply collect baseline information on their strengths and areas that need improvement in their family–school relationships.

 - Partners in Education: A Dual Capacity-Building Framework for Family-School Partnerships

 This national framework lays out the goals and conditions necessary to chart a path toward effective family engagement efforts that are linked to student achievement and school improvement.